bkrabach/claude-trace-viewer/README.md

 # Specify a different directory
 claude-trace-viewer --trace-dir /path/to/directory/that/contains/.claude-trace

-# Use a different port
+# Use a different port, ex: 5000
 claude-trace-viewer --port 5000
 ```

-The viewer will automatically open in your default browser at http://localhost:5000
+Click the link printed in the terminal to open the web interface in your browser, defaults to `http://127.0.0.1:8080`.

 ## Features